 Quickstart

-- Author a usable
+- Create a starter

-policy-config.yaml - Lint and test it
+- Lint and test the config

-- Start the gateway with that config
+- Start the gateway

-- Send your first governed request
+- Send a governed request through the gateway

-- Verify the result before moving into shared rollout workflows
+- Verify the result before broader rollout

 Before you begin